Garden State Guarantee Program

 Students who satisfy all eligibility criteria may receive GSG up to the overall cap of four (4) semesters.

 Third-year students are defined as having earned 60-89 total accumulated credits, and fourth-year students are defined as having earned 90-128 total accumulated credits, regardless of the institution(s) at which the qualifying credits were earned (i.e.: accepted transfer credits from another institution of higher education, Advanced Placement courses, dual-enrollment programs, etc.).
-Definition of “fourth-year” student extended to 128 total accumulated credits effective Spring 2023.
-Students who have already earned 128 credits are not eligible.
+Once a student has reached 128 credits or reached the maximum payments, they are no longer eligible for GSG.

 Yes.
 Expanding equitable and affordable college access to a high-quality degree in New Jersey is the GSG’s driving force.
-If you are not currently receiving state financial aid, apply before September 15, 2022.
+Be sure to submit your FAFSA or the New Jersey Alternative Financial Aid Application by the applicable State deadline.